 What is covered by CHIP Medicaid in Arkansas?

 If you are wondering what is covered by CHIP in AR, the ARKids First-B program provides a wide variety of services to children who are in need.
 Specifically, the Children’s Health Insurance Program (CHIP) covers all of the following and more for beneficiaries when such services are deemed medically necessary:

 - Emergency room visits and medical transport

 - Inpatient hospital stays and home health care

 There may be limitations to the amount of services provided in any one of these categories.
 For example, CHIP in Arkansas covers only one eye exam and one pair of glasses per year under vision care.
 If the treatment beneficiaries are seeking is not medically necessary, they can still receive the treatment if they either get a referral from their primary care doctor or pay a copay.

-For comprehensive information about health care benefits for children from Medicaid, download our detailed guide.
+For comprehensive information about health care benefits for children, download our detailed guide.